- Course Type: Undergraduate

 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

 The School of Medicine at Trinity College was founded in 1711 and has played a central role in the golden age of Irish medicine.
 Today it is an international leader in biomedical research and education.

 Students of medicine at Trinity College will follow a five-year programme leading to the degrees of Bachelor in Medicine, Bachelor in Surgery and Bachelor in Obstetrics.
-Following graduation you are required to spend one year service as a resident house officer (intern) in an approved hospital(s) before becoming a fully registered medical practitioner.
+Following graduation you are required to spend one year as an Intern in an approved hospital(s) before becoming a fully registered medical practitioner.

 The major characteristics of medicine at Trinity College are:

 • Integration of scientific and clinical material and delivery in context

 • Facilitation of active learning and a deep strategic approach